 Choosing to file for divorce can be a difficult and daunting decision, especially if there are any minor children involved.
 If you are going through a divorce, thinking about filing, or a paternity action, the best thing you can do is work with an attorney you can trust.
 An experienced family law and child custody attorney will help you be sure that you are arriving at the appropriate child custody and visitation agreement and represent the best interest of you and your children in the event of a divorce case or paternity action.

 If you are considering filing a petition for divorce or paternity action and will need to determine custody, contact our team of divorce and family law attorneys at Self Legal Group, PLLC in Oklahoma City.
 Our lawyers can help you assess what your case and child custody agreement will look like and fight for the rights of you and your children.
-Contact one of our attorneys in OKC today for a free 15-minute consultation.
+Contact one of our attorneys in OKC today.